triggerjs/trigger/README.md

 ## Customising the Prefix

-In case you are concerning about the `tg-` prefix that is not quite fulfill the standard of HTML5, it can be customised by the following setting in the `body` tag with `data-trigger-prefix` attribute:
+If you are concerned with the `tg-` prefix that doesn't quite fulfill the standard of HTML5, it can be customised by the following setting in the `body` tag with `data-trigger-prefix` attribute:

 ```html
 <body data-trigger-prefix="data-tg">